MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-powerbi-reports-factbox.md

 8. Test the report.

-    Once the reports been published to your workspace, it should be available from the Power BI FactBox on the list page in [!INCLUDE[prod_short](includes/prod_short.md)].
+    Once the report's been published to your workspace, it should be available from the Power BI FactBox on the list page in [!INCLUDE[prod_short](includes/prod_short.md)].

     To test it, do the following steps.